 The new Tone control placed between the Volume pot and the LM386 is the main contribution to the original Ruby Schematic.

-It is a new idea because in the past all LM386 based circuits tone mods like Bassman or Hiwatt, tried to shape the frequency response as a High Pass frequency filter does: emphasizing the treble and removing the bass.
+It is a new idea because in the past all LM386 based circuits tone mods ( like Bassman or Hiwatt ) tried to shape the frequency response using a high-pass filter: emphasizing the treble and removing the bass.

-As you can see in the above graph, the goal of the tone control is to provide compensatory sonic adjustment, rather than tonal overhaul.
-The advantage of this one knob tone circuit is its simplicity but there is also some cons:
+As you can see in the above graph, the goal of the tone control is to provide compensatory sonic adjustment, rather than a tonal overhaul.
+The advantage of this one knob tone circuit is its simplicity but there are also some cons:

-- The volume & tone pots are slighly interactive.
+- The volume & tone pots are slightly interactive.